Peter Amory

 Peter Amory (born Peter Walton; 2 November 1964) is an English actor best known for playing the role of Chris Tate in ITV's soap opera Emmerdale.
 He was born in Norwich, Norfolk.

 Personal life

-He was married to actress Claire King, who played his stepmother Kim Tate, but the couple separated after ten years; they are, however, still good friends.
+Amory was married to actress Claire King, who played his Emmerdale stepmother, Kim Tate, but the couple separated after ten years following his affair with co-star Samantha Giles; they remained friends.
 He has a son, Thomas, from a previous relationship.
-He was good friends with his former on-screen sister Leah Bracknell (Zoe Tate).
+Amory was also friends with his former on-screen sister, the late Leah Bracknell (Zoe Tate).